 The Bureau of Labor Statistics (BLS) copyright policy indicates that you are free to use our public domain material without specific permission, although we do ask that you cite BLS as the source.

-Photographs are protected by copyright and used by BLS under a subscription service with Getty Images.
+Photographs are protected by copyright and used by BLS under a subscription service with Getty Images and Shutterstock Images.
 You will need the permission of the copyright holder in order to reproduce photographs.